Are you looking for a good surround sound headphone to dominate your games, movies, and music? Then this article is for you.

 Overall, the Kingston HyperX Cloud Alpha S is a heavy hitter in the gaming headset category and the go-to headset if you are looking for a comfortable budget option that has a good build quality and amazing surround sound capability.

 This wraps up the article.
-To quickly summarize there are 5 headphones mentioned on the list that all cater to different individuals.
+To quickly summarize there are 5 best surround sound headphones mentioned in the list that all cater to different individuals.

 Some lean on the gamer side while others lean on the entertainment side.
-I again want to iterate that you should choose a headphone that fulfills your needs the best by using Buyer’s guide which contains everything you need to know about buying the best headphone.
+I again want to iterate that you should choose a headphone that fulfills your needs the best by using the buyer’s guide which contains everything you need to know about buying the best headphone.

 Before I sign off, I want to emphasize the importance of not falling for the marketing crap spewed by many manufacturers to get your money.